Photo Layout Editor

 Natural, asymmetrical cluster with balanced spacing.

-3. Staircase Layout preview
+Staircase layout preview

 Frames ascending at an angle that matches a typical staircase.

-4. Centerpiece Layout preview
+Centerpiece layout preview

 One large anchor photo surrounded by smaller supporting pieces.